A Film Studies Approach

 “In this compelling analysis of how film music functions in a wide variety of contexts, Audissino illustrates his clearly explained theoretical concepts with numerous well-chosen examples and substantial case studies.
 Approaching its subject primarily (and refreshingly) from a film-studies perspective, this book will equally prove an immensely useful and thought-provoking resource for anyone interested in music and cinema.”

-Mervyn Cooke, Professor of Music at University of Nottingham, UK, and author of A History of Film Music, 2008
+Mervyn Cooke, Professor of Music, University of Nottingham, UK, author of A History of Film Music, 2008

 “Thirty years ago, Claudia Gorbman pioneered placing film music within regular film theory.
 Now it once again seems necessary to apply a theoretical frame which allows music to be treated as a cinematic device and not as autonomous music.
 Here Emilio Audissino couples neoformalism and Meyer’s musicology into an analytical tool that highlights the interplay between film and music.
 This book is indispensable for every scholar who wants to analyze and understand film music.”